-My couchsurfing host recommended Persimmon Café for lunch, which is surprisingly located inside a laundromat.
-Nevertheless it was very busy when we visited so we were fortunate to get a seat looking out the front bay window.
+My Couchsurfing host recommended Persimmon Café for lunch, which is surprisingly located inside a laundromat.
+Nevertheless, it was very busy when we visited so we were fortunate to get a seat looking out the front bay window.
 The staff were friendly, attentive and genuinely kind.
-When they unfortunately gave us the wrong sandwich, they were so apologetic that they offered us a free cookie and frozen custard sample – that’s Southern hospitality for you.
+When they unfortunately gave us the wrong sandwich, they were so apologetic that they offered us a free cookie and frozen custard sample.
+That’s Southern hospitality for you.

-They were shocked to realise I had never tried sweet tea before, a Southern speciality.
+They were shocked to realise I had never tried sweet tea before, which is a Southern speciality.
 It reminded me of the many movies and TV shows set in the South where there always seem be an iced tea pitcher on hand.
 I tried an iced sweet tea, which was simply extra sweetened black tea and quite refreshing, as long as you like sugar.
 Frozen custard was the other delicacy I was fortunate to try, which tasted like ice-cream on sugar steroids.
 I could only manage a few spoonfuls and I’m a sugar addict.

 I was in a happy mood this day, probably from all that Southern joy I was absorbing.
 I had a brief look inside Kaminsky’s, a bakery and café opposite the market.
-As soon as I saw the description for the Tollhouse Pie in the cabinet, I knew I needed to taste it myself, à la mode of course.
+As soon as I saw the description for the Tollhouse Pie in the cabinet, I knew I needed to taste it myself; à la mode of course.

 A gooey goodness of chocolate chips and pecans baked in a flaky pie shell and topped with chocolate sauce and pecans served with vanilla bean ice cream.